PreetiShah09/fmcg-deal-intelligence-agent/README.md

 - Personal care
 - Wellness and supplements
 - Consumer health
-- Home/household care
+- Household care
 - D2C consumer brands
 - Nutrition and functional foods

 Clear non-FMCG categories can override generic consumer language.

 Examples include fintech, credit management, SaaS/software, logistics, industrial, infrastructure and landscaping.

-This helps prevent a generic "consumer" or "B2C" article from being incorrectly treated as an FMCG deal.
+This reduces false positives from articles that contain generic consumer or business terminology but are not relevant to FMCG.

-## 3.3 Relevance + Credibility Scoring
+### 3. Relevance and Credibility

 Each new article receives:

-- A **relevance score** based on deal/FMCG signals
+- A relevance score
-- A **source credibility score** based on the configured source-quality heuristic
+- A source credibility score
 - A combined screening score

 Only articles above the selected thresholds continue through the main screening path.

-**Important assumption:** credibility is a source-quality heuristic, not independent fact verification.
+The credibility score is a source-quality heuristic rather than independent fact verification.

-## 3.4 Near-Duplicate Removal
+### 4. Near-Duplicate Removal

 Relevant articles are compared using normalized headline similarity.

 A headline similarity of **≥ 0.86** is treated as a near duplicate, with the stronger-ranked article retained for the immediate evidence set.

-Article-level deduplication is separate from deal-level consolidation.
+Article-level de-duplication is separate from deal-level consolidation.

-## 3.5 Deal Extraction and Matching
+### 5. Deal Extraction

 Clear transaction language is used to identify: